jorgecombalia/docs/c++/gettingstarted.rst

   [  PASSED  ] 1 test.

-That's it, that output means Google Test was downloaded, configured and built in your project!
+**That's it**, that output means Google Test was downloaded, configured and built in your project!

 Check your ``deps`` folder, the GoogleTest code is there.